Codo – OSCP Proving Grounds

 Sidebar: Weaponizing Uploaders

-Upload features are everywhere — profile pictures, logos, CVs, attachments.
-They’re also one of the most abused vectors in web apps.
+Upload features are everywhere—profile pictures, logos, CVs, attachments—and are one of the most abused vectors in web apps.

 Takeaway: Any time you see an uploader, treat it as high-value.
 It’s one of the cleanest ways to go from web → code execution.